2. Summary of Material Accounting Policies

 A. Initial recognition and measurement

 All financial liabilities at initial recognition are classified as financial liabilities at amortized cost or financial liabilities at fair value through profit or loss, as appropriate.
 All financial liabilities classified at amortized cost are recognized initially at fair value net of directly attributable transaction costs.
+Any difference between the proceeds (net of transaction costs) and the fair value at initial recognition is recognised in the Statement of Profit And Loss.

 B. Subsequent measurement

-The subsequent measurement of financial liabilities depends upon the classification as described below:
+The subsequent measurement of financial liabilities depends upon the classification as described below:-

-Financial liabilities classified as FVTPL includes financial liabilities held for trading and financial liabilities designated upon initial recognition as FVTPL.
-Financial
+(ii) Financial Liabilities classified as FVTPL - Financial liabilities classified as FVTPL includes financial liabilities held for trading and financial liabilities

-liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
+designated upon initial recognition as FVTPL.
+Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 Financial liabilities designated upon initial recognition at FVTPL only if the criteria in Ind AS 109 is satisfied.

 Exports benefits are accounted for in the year of exports based on the eligibility and when there is certainty of receiving the same.

-Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.
+(iv) Offsetting of financial instruments - Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.

 Other incomes, other than interest and dividend are recognized when the same are due to be received and right to receive such other income is established.

-2.6 Share Capital and Share Premium
+2.6.
+Share Capital and Share Premium

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction net of tax from the proceeds.
 Par value of the equity share is recorded as share capital and the amount received in excess of the par value is classified as share premium.